bakill3/bakill3/README.md

 A passionate Full Stack Developer & Software Engineer from Portugal with a love for creating robust and scalable software solutions.

 ## 📜 About Me
-I’m Gabriel Brandão, a Full Stack Developer & Software Engineer from Portugal.
 My passion for coding started at 13 when I built my first social network.
-Since then, I’ve worked on various projects, from Raspberry Pi integrations to AI voice assistants, always aiming to create innovative and scalable solutions.
+Since then, I’ve worked on various projects, from Raspberry Pi integrations to AI development, always aiming to create innovative solutions.

-I built a strong technical foundation during my high school education in a "Professional Course in Systems Management and Programming," where I learned languages like Python, C#, and JavaScript, and developed a deep understanding of computer systems.
+I built a strong technical foundation during my high school education in a "Professional Course in Systems Management and Programming," where I learned languages like PHP, Python, C#, JavaScript, jQuery among others..
+I also developed a deep understanding of computer systems.
 I later pursued studies at the Coimbra Institute of Engineering (ISEC), focusing on C and C++.

-Currently, I’ve paused my university education to focus on remote work and building startups, where I’m leveraging my skills to drive technology innovation.
+While actively working remotely and developing startups, I'm also continuing my degree in Computer Engineering at a flexible pace, applying my academic and professional experience to build innovative tech solutions.

-## 💻 Developed Last Year
+## 💻 Recent Projects
+- 🧠 **Maze of Me**: A psychological CLI game that adapts to your real data, moods, music, and calendar, powered by local AI models.
+[GitHub](https://github.com/bakill3/maze-of-me)
+- ⚓ **Anchorly**: Chrome extension for saving and revisiting anchors on any webpage—no accounts, no tracking, just pure productivity.
+[Web Store](https://chromewebstore.google.com/detail/anchorly/gkidejbpflnmjbdkpmpfehchlamchhej)
 - 👆 **Tap&Go**: A revolutionary tech platform that changes the way you interact.
 [Check it out!](https://tapgotech.com/)
 - ❄️ **Alaska Ice Bathtubs**: Experience the icy freshness with every bath.
 [Dive in!](https://alaskarecover.com/)